Zhang-Each/CV/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

-I am now a master student in Zhejiang University majoring computer science, advised by Prof. [Huajun Chen](https://scholar.google.com/citations?user=T6om-m4AAAAJ&hl=zh-CN&oi=ao) and Prof. [Wen Zhang](https://scholar.google.com/citations?user=Ig9ho4kAAAAJ&hl=zh-CN).
+I am now a master student of computer science in Zhejiang University [KG Lab](https://www.zjukg.org/), advised by Prof. [Huajun Chen](https://scholar.google.com/citations?user=T6om-m4AAAAJ&hl=zh-CN&oi=ao) and Prof. [Wen Zhang](https://scholar.google.com/citations?user=Ig9ho4kAAAAJ&hl=zh-CN).
 My research interest includes **Multi-modal Knowledge Graph**, **Large Language Models**, and their application in real scenarios.
 I have published several papers at the top conferences such as SIGKDD, ICDE, ACM MM, ISWC, IJCNN, NLPCC.

 I am on the job market now, **looking for a summer intership position** about large language models.
 If you are interested in my research work, you can contact me through my email.

 # 🔥 News
 - *2023.12*: &nbsp;I join Ant Group for a research intern, focusing on knowledge pre-training for recommender systems.
-- *2023.11*: &nbsp; We pre-print a paper about knowledgeable alignment for large language model on ArXiv.
+- *2023.11*: &nbsp; We pre-print a paper about **knowledgeable alignment for large language model** on ArXiv.
-- *2023.10*: &nbsp; We pre-print a paper about large language model for knowledge graph reasoning on ArXiv.
+- *2023.10*: &nbsp; We pre-print a paper about **large language model for knowledge graph reasoning** on ArXiv.
 - *2023.07*: &nbsp;🎉 One paper is accepted by NLPCC 2023.
 - *2023.04*: &nbsp;🎉 One paper is accepted by IJCNN 2023.